haikalllp/Shrewd-Macro-XD/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive license that allows you to:
+- ✅ Use the software commercially
+- ✅ Modify the software
+- ✅ Distribute the software
+- ✅ Use the software privately
+- ✅ Sublicense the software

+Under the following conditions:
+- ℹ️ License and copyright notice must be included
+- ⚠️ Software is provided "as is", without warranty

 ## Acknowledgments